First, A Quick Glance at Hemp 101

 Full-spectrum CBD from premium Hemp flowers contains the highest quality and most effective natural cannabinoids along with natural terpenes in various quantities.
 The higher the quality of the Hemp flower and the processing method used, the greater the number of natural terpenes.
 Terpenes are the natural molecules that when combined in full-spectrum cannabinoids will multiply their healthful benefits.
 This is known as the entourage or ensemble effect.
 In short, terpenes and cannabinoids work together to produce the best possible effects.

 Why do you add ingredients, other than CBD to your products, and what do they do?

 We found that very few CBD products in the marketplace took advantage of other premium ingredients and essential oils at active levels known to promote additional and complementary health benefits.
-Our biochemist carefully developed formulations that incorporate the most beneficial of these functional ingredients to promote pain relief, anti-anxiety, healing and overall wellness.
+Our biochemist carefully developed formulations that incorporate the most beneficial of these functional ingredients to promote relief, anti-anxiety, healing and overall wellness.

 Is it important to have other beneficial ingredients in CBD products?

 The new horizon for CBD is the incorporation of other natural ingredients known for their healing and wellness properties.
 We combine premium, full-spectrum CBD and natural terpenes with ultra-pure essential oils and functional ingredients for the optimal levels of effectiveness.
 CBD alone is helpful, but full-spectrum CBD married to other healthful ingredients delivers superior efficacy and satisfaction.